barryclark/jekyll-now/_posts/2020-11-08-Angel-investing-Part-1.md

 tags: [investing, general knowledge, angel investing]
 categories: [General Knowledge, Investing, Angel Investing]
 featured: true
-description: "These articles are an introduction to angel investing from an outsider's point-of-view."
+description: "An introduction to angel investing from an outsider's point-of-view.
+In this article I am discussing the 'What' of the business"
 image: assets/images/angel-part1/markus-spiske-vrbZVyX2k4I-unsplash.jpg
 ---